 The project enables us to foster wider cultural development and economic benefits in the area where the Mother House operates.
-In the long-term, the project demonstrates the potential to benefit the well-being of female artists by enabling them to make work during pregnancy and motherhood, sustaining their artistic identity and confidence, and access a supportive peer community, in turn developing healthy families and young people.
+In the long-term, the project demonstrates the potential to benefit the well-being of artists by enabling them to make work during pregnancy and motherhood, sustaining their artistic identity and confidence, and access a supportive peer community, in turn developing healthy families and young people.

 Would like to contribute to this important initiative?

-If you would like to be part of the future plans for a Mother House studios without borders contact us at firstname.lastname@example.org
+If you would like to be part of the future plans for Mother House studios without borders contact us at firstname.lastname@example.org